 However, creating an area within which goods are allowed to move freely is not sufficient in itself to achieve maximum efficiency of the productive system, which requires specialization by manufacturers based on a real international division of labour, and hence the location of companies or production units where they can realize their full potential in terms of efficiency.

-This calls for mobility not only of goods but also of the factors of production themselves, namely labour and capital, so that it becomes necessary to take action going beyond the scope of mere removal of obstacles to movements of finished products.
+This calls for mobility not only of goods but also of the factors of production themselves, namely labour and capital.